Everest High Pass Trek

 • Max.
 Altitude3440

-After having breakfast, we begin trekking out of Namche Bazaar and steeply descend through lush forests.
-On the way, we pass by waterfalls and streams, crossing many suspension bridges until we reach Phakding village.
-We'll be retracing the path on this day to Lukla, so you may remember a few things.
+On this day, we'll be retracing the path to Lukla so that you may remember a few things.
 From Phakding, it's a few hours of ascent to Lukla.

 • MealsB, L, D